Paths of Distinction

 - Present research locally and regionally; national presentation encouraged

-- No professionalism concerns
+- Present no professionalism concerns

 Path of Distinction in Bioethics

-The Path of Distinction in Bioethics (POD-B) awards distinction at graduation for students in the MD program who complete requirements demonstrating significant achievement in bioethics.
-The POD-B program provides students with opportunities for focused electives and selectives, clinical ethics observation, bioethics scholarship, and participation in a vibrant bioethics learning community.
+The Path of Distinction in Bioethics (PoD-B) awards distinction at graduation for students in the MD program who complete requirements demonstrating significant achievement in bioethics.
+The PoD-B program provides students with opportunities for focused electives and selectives, clinical ethics observation, bioethics scholarship, and participation in a vibrant bioethics learning community.
 It serves as a foundation for service and research in ethics in one’s medical career.

 - Complete MED HIST (Medical History & Bioethics) 729, “Introduction to Bioethics”